Ashish123-coder38/meddi/README.md

 ---

-## 🚀 Why This Project?
+##  Why This Project?

 Most AI chatbots guess when they don't know — dangerous in healthcare.
 This system is different: it **retrieves real medical Q&A pairs**, **reranks them semantically**, and then **generates answers grounded in the retrieved evidence**.

-✅ No blind hallucinations
+ No blind hallucinations
-✅ Clear source links
+ Clear source links
-✅ Designed for production trustworthiness
+ Designed for production trustworthiness

 It’s a real-world demonstration of how RAG pipelines can add value where trust matters most.

 ---

-## 📚 About the Dataset
+##  About the Dataset

-The assistant is powered by the **MedQuAD** dataset — a trusted collection of real-world medical questions and answers sourced from authoritative sites like **NIH**, **MedlinePlus**, and **Genetic and Rare Diseases Information Center (GARD)**.
+.
 Before use, the dataset was **cleaned and preprocessed** into structured dictionaries containing:
 - `question`
 - `answer`